 In the north of Iceland, you can visit another natural bath – Myvatn Nature Baths.
 Although I didn’t visit them myself I’ve heard great things about them.
 And had I not already visited the Blue lagoon I definitely would have stopped by for a quick dip!

 You might like to read Planning a trip to Iceland? – What you need to know (before you go)!

 12. Know the road laws

-If you’re hiring your own vehicle in Iceland (money saving tip number 1).
+If you’re renting your own vehicle in Iceland (money-saving tip number 1).
 Please make sure you know the road laws including speed limits.
 I will be honest, I knew what the speed limit was.
 However, 10 minutes from my campsite at 10 pm I put my foot down a little too much.